betkom/frontend-interview/README.md

 Please, answer the following questions in this readme, underneath the question

 1. Name a newer feature of javascript that you believe is extra useful, and discuss how you have used it in this project, or how you would use it if needed.
+Optional Chaining, I would use it to make sure a value exists before performing any operation on it without having to check it's existence explicitly

 2. What are 3 things you think `React` does very poorly?
 What tools do this better, if any?
+- No defined structure on how to implement it.
+Angular is more structured
+- Component-Scoped styling, react does this using external libraries like styled-components.
+Vue has this in-built
+- Custom DOM manipulation, Vue allows you can scope  DOM manipulations

 ## Submissions